Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: Introduction

 Note that our derivation in the static limit is valid for any relation between the particles' typical energy in the medium and the separation between the heavy quarks.
-Neither any relation between the time scales present in the problem is assumed.
-It is only in section \ref{sec:conn}, in order to connect with heavy quarkonium physics, that this kind of assumptions is needed.
+No relation between the time scales present in the problem is assumed.
+It is only in section \ref{sec:conn}, in order to connect with heavy quarkonium physics, that this kind of assumption is needed.

 On top of this, we will also use the large $N_{c}$ limit in order to gain insight into the non-perturbative expressions that we obtained.
 This will allow us to gain some useful phenomenological insights, mainly the following: \begin{itemize} \item Heavy quarks in an octet state evolve in time as uncorrelated particles. \item The rate of decay of an octet into a singlet is suppressed by a power of $\frac{1}{N_{c}^{2}}$. \item The survival probability of a singlet can be described with a modification of the effective action. \end{itemize}